-- 1. Only permitted in conjunction with single-family dwellings. - 4.2.
-Six rooms or less fewer persons does not require a use permit and is permitted by right. - 2.
-A use permit is required if located in other than a single-family dwelling. - 3.
+- 1. Only permitted in conjunction with single-family dwellings. - 2.
+Six or fewer persons does not require a use permit and is permitted by right. - 3.
 "Large-family day care" means a home that provides family day care for 7 to 14 children, including children under the age of 10 who reside in the home, for periods of less than 24 hours per day (Health and Safety Code section 1596.78). - 4.
-"Small-family day care" means a home that provides family day care for 8 or fewer children, including children under the age of 10 who reside in the home, for periods of less than 24 hours per day (Health and Safety Code section 1596.78). - 3-5.
-In all cases, supportive housing and transitional housing are and shall be treated as residential uses, subject only to the permitting requirements that apply to residential uses of the same housing type location in the same zone. - 4.
-6. Unless the use is exempt, it requires a special event permit. - 5.
-Only permitted in conjunction with single-family dwellings.
+"Small-family day care" means a home that provides family day care for 8 or fewer children, including children under the age of 10 who reside in the home, for periods of less than 24 hours per day (Health and Safety Code section 1596.78). - 5.
+In all cases, supportive housing and transitional housing are and shall be treated as residential uses, subject only to the permitting requirements that apply to residential uses of the same housing type location in the same zone. - 6.
+Unless the use is exempt, it requires a special event permit.